ETIMC/Report/typst/sections/Sprint 1.typ

   caption: [Initial Display Test],
 ) <fig:helloworlddisplay>

-As the display is originally intended to be mounted directly on top of the Pico, further testing was performed to determine the minimum set of pins required for full functionality, as not all pins in the final rendition of the product would be available for the display.
+As the display was originally intended to be mounted directly on top of the Pico, further testing was performed to determine the minimum set of pins required for full functionality, as not all pins in the final rendition of the product would be available for the display.
 This process was complicated by the absence of a formal datasheet for the display; only a schematic was available, which made pin identification more challenging.

 === NFC Reader